descholar-ceo/boiler/README.md

 - Extract it wherever you wish
 - Open terminal in the extracted folder, and run `./install.sh`
 - Close your current terminal and open another one and run `boiler` ===> there you go!

+### How to get a help?
+Please join our community on [Gitter](https://gitter.im/boiler-community/community) and post whichever your blocker

 ## Built with
 [GoLang](https://golang.org/)